Is there a template for the scholarship applications?

 If we miss the deadline for submission, can an exception be made?

-In fairness to all applicants, the Foundation cannot accept applications after the deadline.
-There are no exceptions made for late submissions.
+No. The Foundation cannot accept applications after the deadline.
 The application portal will be inaccessible at midnight EST on the last day of the application period.